 I was born and raised in France, although I no longer live in France I love my home country and all my family still lives in France so I visit as often as I can.
 I would really like to share with you my culture, my traditions, my memories, I can help you to understand how schools, administration, health services work, etc. Having spent several summers in England as a child and lived in English speaking countries for most of my adult life, I have a native level in both spoken and written English (IELTS 8.0).

 I love using English to communicate with people all around the world and find out about their culture.

-I have travelled to many countries and I am used to speaking to non native speakers so I can easily adapt my level of French so that you can understand me well.
+I have travelled to many countries and I am used to speaking to non native speakers so I can easily adapt my level of French or English so that you can understand me well.

 I hold a CELTA certificate Pass B and am currently teaching English in Vietnam.
 I work for two of the biggest schools in the country : Apollo and Ila.
 I currently teach adult classes for several international companies in Hanoi such as Honda (general, business and IELTS English) as well as young learners classes (juniors and teenagers).

 - a British childcare qualification (NVQ Level 3), I worked as a pre-school teacher for several years, mainly with 3-to-5-year-old children

 - a French teaching qualification (Professeur des Ecoles), I worked for 4 years as a primary school teacher, mainly with 8-to-12-year-old children this means that I know French grammar very well, I used to teach it to children so I can explain it simply and clearly.